Changhua County: Rail

-There are 8 stations in Changhua County of the Taiwan Railways Administration (TRA), with the largest being Changhua located in Changhua City.
+There are 8 stations in Changhua County of the Taiwan Railway (TR), with the largest being Changhua located in Changhua City.
 The rest are: Huatan, Dacun, Yuanlin, Yongjing, Shetou, Tianzhong and Ershui.

 Taiwan High Speed Rail has also one station in the county, which is Changhua HSR station.

 Road

 National Highway 1 and National Highway 3 both pass through Changhua County.
 In addition, there are plenty of provincial highways as well.
 The Xiluo Bridge, with a span over 1,900 meters and opened in 1953, links Changhua County with neighboring Yunlin County.

 Sports

 Changhau has one professional basketball team, the Formosa Taishin Dreamers of the P. League+ (shared with Taichung).